3 Mins Read

 2. J.B.
 MacKinnon: The Day the World Stops Shopping

 Canadian journalist J.B.
 MacKinnon wants us to imagine a world without any shopping.
 It’s a vastly different universe to the one we’re living in right now, but perhaps it’s exactly what the planet needs.
 In his new book, The Day the World Stops Shopping, MacKinnon makes a strong argument that all of us simply need to buy less stuff.
-It’s a thought-provoking read that the author told Green Queen all about in this recent interview.
+It’s a thought-provoking read that the author told Green Queen all about in this interview.

 3. Sonya and Nina Montenegro: Mending Life